Snowflake is a leading cloud data platform and SQL database. Many companies store their data in a Snowflake database.

 This is a smooth and simple approach that combines the best of all previous methods.
 It is easy to use, performs well, and maturely handles any query.

-Here is a video using Snowflake to perform a complex join, and then using Dask to further manipulate that data and train an XGBoost machine learning model.
+Here is a Jupyter notebook that uses Snowflake to perform a complex join, and then continues using Dask to further manipulate that data and train an XGBoost machine learning model.
 For more details on how to use distributed XGBoost training with Dask, see this blog.